redwoodjs/redwoodjs-com-archive/docs/graphql.md

 And then, when working to resolve a support issue with your deployment provider, you can supply this request id to help them track down and investigate the problem more easily.
 #### No Need to Log within Services

-If you configure your GraphQL logger to include `data` and `query` information about each request adn its response as shown in:
+By configuring your GraphQL logger to include `data` and `query` information about each request you can keep your service implementation clean, concise and free of repeated logger statements in every resolver -- and still log the useful debugging information.

 ```js
 // api/src/functions/graphql.ts